CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 cumulus@switch:~$ net commit
 ```

-{{%notice tip%}}
+{{%notice note%}}

-Be aware of an existing issue when you use NCLU to create an iBGP peering, it creates an eBGP peering instead.
-For more information, see {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux-37/Whats-New/rn/#CM-23417" text="this release note">}}.
+If you use NCLU to create an iBGP peering across the peer link, running the `net add bgp l2vpn evpn neighbor peerlink.4094 activate` command creates a new eBGP neighborship when one has already been configured for iBGP.
+This is unexpected; the existing iBGP configuration is valid.

 {{%/notice%}}